What is an independent contractor agreement?

 Why should you use an independent contractor agreement?

-It's important to work with your legal counsel to draft an agreement that protects your business from liability when engaging with independent contractors.
+It's important to work with your legal counsel to draft a contractor agreement template that can be easily utilized across your contractor workforce and customized to protect your business from liability when engaging with independent contractors.
 You should never assume that just because the work might be minor, there’s no need for an agreement to be in place.
 The one time you don’t use an independent contractor agreement, a disagreement could come up and you'd find yourself in a communication breakdown at best, and legal trouble at worst.
 Independent contractors are wise to insist on having contracts with their clients for all the same reasons.

 Independent contractor agreement best practices

-Having a standard independent contractor agreement that can be used for workers is common practice.
+Having a standard independent contractor agreement or contractor agreement template that can be customized for workers is common practice.
 Then you can easily customize the document to the individual needs of a project or a particular worker or the changing needs of your business.
 Here are some items to consider:

 1. Establish the contractor relationship

 This is language often stated up front that indicates the independent contractor is not an employee of your company.
 As a contractor, they will not receive benefits such as health care, retirement contributions or disability, for example.
-Many businesses often mention here that the independent contractor will receive a W-9 form, which they need to complete and send back to the business.
+Many businesses often mention here that the independent contractor will need to complete and sign an IRS Form W-9s.
 Additionally, the independent contractor is responsible for filing and paying tax on all payments; your company is not typically responsible for any employment tax withholdings on behalf of the contractor.
-There could be a federal or state withholding obligation if the independent contractor fails to complete the W9 or otherwise provide your company with a valid TIN.
+There could be a federal or state withholding obligation if the independent contractor fails to provide your company with a valid taxpayer identification number (TIN).

 3. Determine scope of work and deliverables